 - Choose the amount that you want to donate.

-- Click "Buy Now" and you will be redirected on the payment page.
+- Click "Buy Now" and you will be redirected to the payment page.

 - After the payment has been completed, you will be redirected to the download page.
 You will also receive an email with your receipt and the download page.